 She was also fierce.

+She taught herself how to read.
 She went on a hunger strike to demand that her daughters (my mother and aunt) be allowed to go to college.
 They became the first women in their family to get a college degree.
 My grandmother refused to teach my mother how to cook.
 After the grueling experience of feeding her family and my grandfather's extended family day after day, she didn't want my mother to spend her life similarly a slave to others' needs.
 She was also known for her kindness.
 When hungry people came asking for scraps of food, she always prepared a fresh plate, never giving them leftovers.
 Family lore has it that a woman who was brought in to bear children for my grandfather (because my grandmother still hadn't given birth several years into her marriage), left after a few weeks because she couldn't bear my grandmother's kindness to her.

 I love imagining her dancing like the women in this video, moving in exactly the way she wants.
 Dancing for the sheer joy and pleasure of it.